TrueCar/gluestick/README.md

 ```

 ## Getting Started
+You can view a complete getting started guide on our blog https://www.drivenbycode.com/getting-started-with-gluestick/

+## Overview
 GlueStick comes with several generators to help you get started.
 To create a
 new GlueStick project, run the following command:
 ```